valoresports/coach-resources/archived-pages/eworkout_criteria.md

 :::note

-Long term it might be useful to have a sort of ‘best practice’ list for each game.
+Long term it might be useful to have a sort of 'best practice' list for each game.
 To minimise confusion we could have standardised ways of referring to concepts/scenarios which have many different names, plus standardised ways of explaining certain situations.

 :::